Death Valley Hikes: An Adventure Through the Heat and Beyond

 1. Golden Canyon to Gower Gulch Loop

-For those seeking a relatively easy but absolutely beautiful hike, the Golden Canyon to Gower Gulch Loop is a must-do.
+For those seeking a relatively easy but absolutely beautiful hike, the Golden Canyon hike to Gower Gulch Loop is a must-do.
 This 4.4-mile loop takes you through some of the most striking landscapes in Death Valley, including the iconic golden-hued walls of Golden Canyon.
 The trail is a moderate level hike, with some slight elevation changes, making it accessible to most hikers.
 Along the way, you’ll traverse through narrow canyons, pass by striking rock formations, and get a firsthand look at the colorful geology of the area.

 Mountains with all colors of orange